MagicPhase/Eutropia/README.md

 # Eutropia
 Open Source ESP32 Multi Sensor Platform.

 This PCB design offers numerous optional features and configurations built around the ESP-WROOM-32 30PIN module.
 The footprint is designed to match with the Nextion 2.8" Smart Displays.
+The primary desgin goal was to have a wide range of sensor inputs coupled with high current outputs to fit an equally wide range of applications.
+This includes a reasonably small footprint for portability and battery operation.

 ## Feature list:

->2 High Power Outputs
+- 2 High Power Outputs
-2 Optocouple Outputs
+- 2 Optocouple Outputs
-2 Medium Power Outputs
+- 2 Medium Power Outputs
-Current/Voltage sensing
+- Current/Voltage sensing
-RTC Clock
+- RTC Clock
-Low Pressure Sensor
+- Low Pressure Sensor
-Accelerometer/Gyro
+- Accelerometer/Gyro
-Humidity Sensor
+- Humidity Sensor
-Water Ingress Sensor
+- Water Ingress Sensor
-1 Input/Output Port
+- 1 Input/Output Port
-1 Input Port
+- 1 Input Port (multifuntion)
-2 Neo Pixel LEDs
+- 2 Neo Pixel LEDs
-Mounting Holes For Nextion 2.8" Serial Display
+- Mounting Holes For Nextion 2.8" Serial Display

 ## ESP32 I/O configuration:

 >D39(I) Attached to INA3221 programable warning for over current monitor.
 >D36(I) Labelled (AUX1) pin is attached to 3-pin header for general use as default.
 JP3 can connect the MPU (INT) pin for auto calibration.
 JP1 can connect to water ingress sensor.
 Only one function can be used.
 >D35(I) Input for thermal sensor near CH2 FET.
 >D34(I) Input for thermal sensor near CH' FET.
 >D33(IO) Output PWM for CH2 FET via driver (MIC4127 CHB).